raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

 Klarna competes in payment and point of sale financing domain.
 Point of sale financing is projected to continue its growth from 7 percent of US unsecured lending balances in 2019 to about 13 to 15 percent of balances by 2023, according to data from McKinsey’s Consumer Lending Pools.
 This is the only unsecured-lending asset class that has experienced high-double-digit growth through the COVID-19 crisis.
 The growth is underpinned by increased consumer and merchant awareness and adoption of point-of-sale financing solutions.

-Innovations are playing a major role in fueling the grwoth in this domain.
+Innovations are playing a major role in fueling the growth in this domain.
 Some recent innovations in this domain are:

 - Use of biometric and digital identity
 - Real time clearing and settlements
 - Touch less payment
-- Instatnt credit approval
+- Instant credit approval

-However expected grwoth is creating an envioronment of tough competition as many players have entered in this domain.
+However expected growth is creating an environment of tough competition as many players have entered in this domain.
 Some major players in this domain are:

   - Paypal
   - Stripe